 - Chocolate Chips: I used semi-sweet, but you could also use white chocolate, milk chocolate, or dark chocolate.

-- Wet Ingredients: Whisk together the melted butter, sugar, and brown sugar in a large bowl.
-Add the pumpkin puree, egg, and vanilla extract and whisk until thoroughly combined.
+Step 3: Wet ingredients.
+In a large bowl, whisk together the melted butter, white sugar, and brown sugar.
+Then mix in the pumpkin puree, egg, and vanilla extract until combined.

-- Bake: Use a cookie scoop to scoop out the dough (it will be sticky!) and use the bottom of a spoon to carefully press down the cookie dough.
-Bake for 10-12 minutes.
+Step 5: Scoop the dough.
+Use a 1.5 tablespoon cookie scoop to scoop out the cookie dough balls onto the prepared baking sheets.
+Use the back of a spoon to carefully press down each cookie dough ball slightly.

 Yes they can.
 Freeze the cookies on a baking sheet for about an hour and then transfer them to a freezer bag.
 You can keep them frozen for up to 2 months.